rleslie1015/react-game-of-life/README.md

 - Use the yarn command to install dependencies including:
   - React
   - Material UI
-- Once the dependencies are finished installing, use the yarn start command inside the root directory to open the app in your local browser of choice
+- Once the dependencies are finished installing, use the yarn start command inside the life directory to open the app in your local browser of choice

 ## Features
 - Toggle any square by clicking